debxylen/DankMemerSelfBotCoinFarmer/README.md

 # DankMemerSelfBotCoinFarmer
 This is against Discord TermsOfService and you can be banned for this.
 Use it at your own risk.
+## The empty file 'token' is necessary for the app to work.
+The app writes the token in it so that you dont have to paste it again and again.
+In case you want to change and use a different token, empty the 'token' file and paste the new token in the 'token' file.
+Token resets everytime you change your discord password.
 ## Note: The token is not Bot token.
 You have to enter your user token.
 ## Dont know your user token???
 ## Dont worry :)